Meet the Board of Directors and Staff!

 Rajeev has been in agriculture for over 20 years and is the 2nd generation farmer for Davit Ranches.
 His farming operation includes peaches, prunes, rice, walnuts, and almonds.
 The operation spans over Butte, Glenn, Yuba, and Sutter counties.

 Kelli has been farming with her dad and brother for over 13 years.
 Evans Farming currently farms almonds, rice, walnuts, and prunes.
 She is the owner of Evans Agricultural Consulting, where they write agriculture grants for local farmers and help farmers meet regulation requirements for their farm.

-Megan was born and raised in Sutter County and is a 4th generation family farmer.
-Megan graduated from CSU – Sacramento with a degree in Organizational Communications, and returned to Yuba City to work with her family business, Stephens Ranch and Farmhouse.
-Megan and her husband Curtis, own a local award-winning BBQ sauce and seasoning company, Cowboy BBQ.
+Megan was born and raised in Sutter County as the 4th generation to the family farm.
+Megan graduated from CSU-Sacramento with a degree in Organizational Communications.
+Megan worked for their family farm developing her agriculture knowledge to later be applied towards her career as a Farm and Agribusiness Insurance Agent.
+Megan and her husband Curtis own Cowboy BBQ, a BBQ sauce and seasoning company.
 They have two young children, Jake and Brooklynn.
-Megan is currently in Class 50 of the California Agriculture Leadership Foundation.
+Megan is in CA Ag Leadership, Class 50.

 Frank began his agriculture career as a Journeyman Ag Mechanic in 1984.
 Frank has worked with several Ag Families as an ag mechanic.
 During this time, he started beekeeping to provide raw honey to allergy prone folks.
 After 28 years as an ag mechanic, Frank retired and started a new career with the California Highway Patrol.
 He worked for CHP as a Motor Carrier Specialist I, specializing in Ag Exemptions for Commercial Vehicle Operators.